philc/book-notes/a guide to the good life - irvine.md

       our thoughts about them."
   * "People, Marcus reminds us, do not choose to have the faults they do.
 Consequently, there is a sense in which the people who annoy us cannot help doing so."
     * (No, this is too generous.
-Many faults should be diminished if not for malice and pride, or selfishness, each of which shouldn't be simply looked over as intrinsic, imutable qualities, to be forgiven and forgotten.)
+Many faults could be diminished if not for malice and pride, or selfishness, each of which shouldn't be simply looked over as innate, immutable qualities, to be forgiven and forgotten.)
   * "Social fatalism" -- Marcus is resigned to accept people as they come.
     * "Even though it is possible to change others, we can take some of the agony out of dealing with them by